Disneyland and the Industrial Age: Audio-Animatronics and the Future of Work

 Disneyland and the Industrial Age

 Below is a bit of a wandering thought piece after returning from a recent trip to Disneyland.
-If you don’t make it through the text, here are they key points:
+If you don’t make it through the text, here are the key points:

-- This choice to eliminate middle-tier entertainment talent created the ability to manage toward cost reductions and efficiencies while maintaining the overall experience.
+This choice to eliminate middle-tier entertainment talent created the ability to manage cost reductions and efficiencies while maintaining the overall experience.

-- The Disney model, consciously or unconsciously, is being adopted by many firms, who are not only moving toward robots, but toward outsourcing, which also create a bifurcated workforce which consists of highly specialized direct employees, and “non-core competency” outsource workers.
+The Disney model, consciously or unconsciously, is being adopted by many firms, who are not only moving toward robots, but toward outsourcing, which also creates a bifurcated workforce that consists of highly specialized direct employees, and “non-core competency” outsource workers.

 Henry Ford and Walt Disney were acquaintances.
 Disney visited Ford’s own attraction, Greenfield Village, in April of 1940 where the Greenfield Village Journal reported: “Walt Disney, creator of the world-famous movie character, Mickey Mouse, visited the Village and Museum today.
 He showed great interest in everything mechanical, examining engines and old autos closely.”